xumzheng/microsoft-graph-docs/api-reference/beta/resources/fileattachment.md

 ---
-title: "fileAttachment resource type"
+title: fileAttachment resource type
-description: "A file (such as a text file or Word document) attached to an event," ms.localizationpriority: medium
+description: A file (such as a text file or Word document) attached to an event, ms.localizationpriority: medium
 doc_type: resourcePageType
-ms.prod: "outlook"
+ms.prod: outlook
-author: "abheek-das"
+author: abheek-das
 ---

 # fileAttachment resource type